AntonioFalcaoJr/EventualShop/README.md

-# EDA.CleanArch.CQRS.EventSourcing
+# EDA.CleanArch.DDD.CQRS.EventSourcing

 Note. _Greg Young takes the next steps beyond the DDD principles and best practices introduced by Eric Evans in **Domain-Driven Design: Tackling Complexity in the Heart of Software**, using DDD with **Command-Query Responsibility Segregation** (CQRS) and **event sourcing** to simplify construction, decentralize decision-making, and make system development more flexible and responsive._ Adapted from "Event Centric: Finding Simplicity in Complex Systems" by Y. Greg, 2012.

+This project aims to exemplify the **EventStorming** workshop approach to identify the **Bounded Contexts** of a simple e-commerce and the integration events between them.

 _Key words: CQRS, Domain Events, Event Sourcing, EDA, DDD._

 > State transitions are an important part of our problem space and should be modelled within our domain.
 > -- <cite> Greg Young </cite>